 Internal Oscillator at 10 MHz ± 1% is available.
-External clock, quartz oscillator or RC oscillator are also applicable.
+External clock or quartz oscillator are also applicable.
 The device always starts with the Internal Oscillator, then it reads an Option Byte where the clock mode to be used is programmed.

 Program Memory addressing capability addresses up to 8 Kbytes of memory location to store both program instructions and data.